mcbookshelf/bookshelf/docs/modules/hitbox.md

 ### Custom Providers

-A common pattern for custom providers is:
+A common pattern for custom providers is either to directly return a custom shape or to:

 1. Copy a built-in shape.
 2. Modify it.